HasanTarik-REC/Note-Collections/Computer Simulation and Modeling/Simulation Methods.md

   ### **<br/>What are the different components of a system?
 Explain each of them.**
   A system is defined as a group of objects that are joined together in some regular interaction or interdependence to accomplish some purpose.<br/>
-  The different components of a system are:
+The different components of a system are:<br/>

       - Entity: An object of interest in the system, such as machines in the factory.
       - Attribute: The property of an entity.
 Such as speed, capacity, etc.
       - Activity: A period of specified length.
 Such as welding, stamping, etc.